danielmart222/configure-ad/README.md

 ---------

-Log in to Client-1 -> open PowerShell and Ping DC-1’s IP address -> next type the command ipconfig /all and check the DNS server’s IP address
+Log in to Client-1 -> open PowerShell and Ping DC-1’s Private IP address -> next type the command ipconfig /all and check the DNS server’s IP address

 ---------------